-A student will be removed from academic probation as soon as his/her overall cumulative QPA is raised to 1.80 or higher on the basis of subsequent courses completed at Fairfield during the next semester or during special January or summer sessions.
+A student placed on academic probation will remain on academic probation until the overall GPA is at or above the requirements specified below.
+A student will be removed from academic probation as soon as his/her cumulative GPA is equal to or greater than the requirement on the basis of subsequent courses completed at Fairfield during the next semester or during special January or summer sessions.

 A student on academic probation is ineligible to participate in extracurricular or co-curricular activities during any semester in which the student is on probation.
 A student on academic probation may petition the Academic Vice President for the right to participate in extra- or co-curricular activities.
 The appeal must contain a valid and compelling reason why restriction of extra- or co-curricular activities is inappropriate, and must demonstrate effectively that the activity will contribute an improvement in academic performance.